It's been a while.

 The other Great Adventure 2012 has been my induction into the realm of theatre work, and I cannot overstate what a blessing that is.
 My ultimate partner in the crime of life, Brittney Brady, has founded her own company this year - Ghostbird Theatre Company - which is now the resident theatre company at the Sydney & Berne Davis Art Center in downtown Fort Myers.

 There have been two shows already: "Mud" by María Irene Fornés last summer and "The Pumpkin Grower" in September, an original work by our dear friend Jim Brock, who is also a firm part of the Ghostbird ensemble.
-Find his own blog, in which he writes extensively and beautifully about the performances, here
+Find his own blog, in which he writes extensively and beautifully about the performances, here.

 My roles in this grand adventure have been varied and thrilling.
 For both plays I've contributed soundscapes - both live on stage (Banjo-playing for Mud) and pre-recorded, multi-layered sound collages I controlled from the booth (Pumpkin Grower) - and was involved with stage design aspects.
 The vibe in and around Ghostbird is one of love for experimentation and conceptual work - it's a company whose rich, black soil is ideal for true collaboration, which is more than I could ever have asked for as an artist yearning for an outlet for the performative and multi-medial aspects of his work.